mraible/mongock-docs/site/v5/contributing/contributing.md

 8. We'll review both of them shortly and will let you know if any further change or explanation is required or we have everything we need to merge into `develop` branch

 Contributor raising successful pul request will get listed with special mention in our [contributor list](https://github.com/mongock/mongock/graphs/contributors).

-### Implementing a new driver

-Providing a new driver is considered the highest level of external contribution.
-On top of being in our [contributor page](https://github.com/mongock/mongock/graphs/contributors), these kind of contributions are often **compensated with bounties**.

-If you want to implement a driver not listed in our [suggested drivers](https://github.com/mongock/mongock/labels/driver-requested), feel free to contact us [here](mailto:support@mongock.io) to make a suggestion.

-To submit a new driver, please follow these steps:

-1. Clone this [template repository](https://github.com/mongock/mongock-driver-simpsonsdb) in a independent folder.
-2. Follow the instructions in the README.md inside the repo.
-3. Once you are happy with your changes, raise a pull request as explained in the [pull requests section](#pull-requests)

-Contributor providing a new valid driver will be rewarded and listed with special mention in our [contributor list](https://github.com/mongock/mongock/graphs/contributors)

 ## Rewards 💰💰